openstack/barbican/doc/source/setup/devstack.rst

 4. Add the Barbican plugin to the local.conf file and verify the minimum services required are included.
-You can pull down a specific branch by appending the name to the end of the git url.
+You can pull down a specific branch by appending the name to the end of the git URL.
 If you leave the space empty like below, then origin/master will be pulled.

     .. code-block:: ini